simao-ferreira/markdown-resume/README.md

 # Markdown resume

 This is a simple script to build a pdf resume based on a markdown file and css style.
-It looks for a `resume.md` file, loads a css file from styles folder and generates or overrides a pdf file to output folder.
+It loads the default resume file, loads a css file from assets/styles folder and generates or overrides a pdf file to output folder.

-A style can be given as argument, if not will default to a [simple style](assets/styles/simple-style.css).
+A style can be given as argument, if not, will default to a [simple style](markdown2pdf/assets/styles/simple-style.css).
-The resume markdown file can be found [here](assets/resume.md).
+The resume markdown file can be found [here](markdown2pdf/assets/resume.md).

 *WARNING* this is a work in progress